 Shelters, Help for Queer People and Support: How Uzhhorod Became a New Home for LGBTQI+ People

-The basement of Gender Stream's shelter housed 32 people when the full-scale war began.
-Throughout its operation, it has provided a home to 320 queer people from occupied and liberated territories.
+Gender Stream housed 32 people when the full-scale war began.
+Throughout its operation, the shelter has provided a home to 320 queer people from occupied and liberated territories.

 12 November 2024